-Responsible Department: Engineering / Administration

-Measurable Goal: Create a panel to meet on a regular basis to discuss relevant topics.
+Responsible Department: Engineering / Administration Measurable Goal: Create a panel to meet on a regular basis to discuss relevant topics.
 Status to Date: No progress at this time.

-2-5 Develop drain stenciling program and train volunteers - Members of the Conservation Commission and/or Town employees have been applying decals to catch basins each year.
-Brochures (see attached) were also given to residents of the streets where the stenciling occurred.
+2-5 Develop drain stenciling program and train volunteers - In previous years, members of the Conservation Commission and/or Town employees had been applying decals to catch basins each year.

 Responsible Department: Public Works Measurable Goal: The goal is 100 per year.
+Status to Date: No current activity.